jclaxton/workflow/README.md

 Please submit both:
 - A video of your completed page demonstrating the required functionality.
-- A link to your Github repo.
+- A link to your GitHub repo.

 # (Start of original template readme) Sharing Loader Data

-Sometimes you have data loaded in one route and you want to access that data in another route's component that's active on screen.
+Sometimes you have data loaded in one route, and you want to access that data in another route's component that's active on screen.
 You can do this via the `useMatches` hook.

 ## Preview